Want to Be a Patient Mom?

-And because they’re so common, they’re easily missed — just like these popular parenting tips that can cause bad behavior in our kids.
+But these common habits that fuel our impatience are easily overlooked — just like these popular parenting tips that can cause bad behavior in our kids.

 But these bad habits are quite different…

 Is Being a Patient Mom A Daily Battle?

 When I asked a group of moms what they struggle with most, the majority of them replied, “Patience.”

 Why is being a patient mom such a struggle?

 Because being a mom in the 2000’s is a completely new journey.

 We face parenting struggles our parents never dealt with.